briangershon/npm-package-minimal/README.md

 ## To release new version of this package

+- for first time run, ensure your repo's GitHub Actions have the correct permissions to publish a package.
+Go to repo's `Settings > Actions > General > Workflow Permissions` and choose `Read and Write Permissions`.
 - create a PR for your branch
 - merge your PR to `main`
 - on your local machine, run `git pull` to bring down latest `main` changes